Summit County, Colorado: Higher education

 Colorado Mountain College operates campuses in Breckenridge and Dillon.

 Politics

-Summit County is liberal in most elections.
-Since 1988 the county has trended strongly toward the Democratic Party, like many other counties in Colorado dominated by ski towns.
+Summit County is liberal in most elections, and has trended strongly toward the Democratic Party, like many other counties in Colorado dominated by ski towns.
 In 2020, Joe Biden's performance was the best by a Democrat since 1916, and Kamala Harris' performance was only slightly worse in 2024.
+From the 1950s through the 1980s, the county consistently leaned Republican, except in 1964.